wangyanli3630/wangyanli3630.github.io/_pages/about.md

+---
+permalink: /
+title: "About Me"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

 Introduction
 ------
 I am a master's student at the School of Software Engineering, Sun Yat-sen University.
 My supervisor is [Prof. Yanlin Wang](https://yanlin.info/) and thank her for her multi-faceted supports.
 Before going to Sun Yat-sen University, I received the B.S. degree in E-Commerce from South China University of Technology in June 2023.